kreynen/documentation/source/docs/articles/sites/code/redirect-incoming-requests.md

 ## Redirect to a Common Domain

 While it’s good for visitors and DNS to resolve both www and the domain itself, it's best practice to choose one or the other and redirect from www to non-www (or vice versa, your call).
 This optimizes SEO by avoiding duplicate content and prevents session strangeness, where a user can be signed on one domain but logged out of other domains at the same time.
-Pantheon's www-redirection service automatically redirectS requests to the www subdomain so long as DNS has been configured appropriately.
+Pantheon's www-redirection service automatically redirects requests to the www subdomain as long as DNS has been configured appropriately.
 For details, see [Domains and DNS](https://pantheon.io/docs/articles/sites/domains/#step-3-configure-your-dns).

 If you prefer to use the bare domain, use the following code block and run your DNS settings through a service that supports CNAME flattening, such as CloudFlare.
 For details, see [Cloudflare CDN and DNS on Pantheon](/docs/articles/sites/cloudflare-cdn-and-dns).